timescale/docs/cloud/services/create-a-pg-service.md

 Timescale Cloud is a hosted, cloud-native TimescaleDB service that allows you to quickly spin up new TimescaleDB instances.
-In addition to your TimescaleDB databases, you can also create services that run PostgreSQL, if you need to handle other data alongside your time-series data.
+In addition to your TimescaleDB databases, you can also create services that run standard PostgreSQL, without Timescale's time-series capabilities, if you need to handle other data alongside your time-series data.

 You can [try Timescale Cloud for free][sign-up], no credit card required.